Applying the maximum entropy principle to neural networks enhances multi-species distribution models: Discussion

-We provided a mathematical guarantee to justify the use of a stochastic batched gradient descent algorithm to learn DeepMaxent on batches of sites, and we further showed that varying the batch size (from 10 to 2500) had a relatively weak impact on general performances.
-From a computational perspective, such algorithm drastically reduces the need for computer memory when training DeepMaxent compared to optimising the loss function on all sites at each iteration, as only the data for one batch needs to be loaded at a time in memory.
-Yet, the batch size may affect the learning trajectory due to the approximation of the partition function, and we noticed its influence on the final model performance.
-Similarly to the increasing the weight decay, we observed that decreasing the batch size may smooth species spatial densities.
-Although batch size is one of the less sensitive hyperparameters, identifying an optimal batch size remains important and it may interact with e.g. the learning rate and number of epochs.
-The use of the algorithm Adam \cite{kingma2014adam}, known for its robustness to hyperparameter adjustments, contributed to the stability of DeepMaxent performances.
+In addition to the smoothing of species spatial densities achieved by the DeepMaxent loss function, which induces entropy maximization, this study highlights that L2 regularisation can be used to further encourage smoothing {of predicted probabilities} (see Figure~\ref{fig:allmaps}).
+By penalizing large model parameters, L2 reduces overfitting and produces smoother predictions, resulting in more gradual changes in species probability across space and improved performance in presence-only settings, potentially alleviating overfitting in the low-data regime. {Concerning the optimisation process of DeepMaxent, w}e provided a mathematical guarantee to justify the use of a stochastic batched gradient descent algorithm and we further showed that varying the batch size (from 10 to 2500) had {little} impact on general performances (see Table \ref{tab:sensitivity_study}).
+From a computational perspective, this algorithm is highly scalable for large datasets, as it drastically reduces memory and computational requirements by processing only one mini-batch at a time.
+Moreover, it can take full advantage of GPU parallelization, further accelerating training and enabling efficient handling of high-dimensional or large-scale data (see \ref{annex:computation_time}).
+Yet, the mini-batch size may affect the learning trajectory due to the approximation of the partition function, and we noticed its influence on the final model behaviour.
+Similarly to increasing the weight decay, we observed that decreasing the mini-batch size may smooth species spatial densities.
+Although mini-batch size is one of the least sensitive hyper-parameters, identifying an optimal mini-batch size remains important, and it may interact with other hyper-parameters such as the learning rate and number of epochs.

-One classical limitation of PO-based SDMs is the fact that, in many cases, no PA data is available to validate the model hyperparameters.
-Although we have seen that DeepMaxent is rather robust to hyperparameter choices, including mini-batch size, number of hidden layers, and weight decay value, finding the right hyperparameters is required to obtain optimal results.
-In order to mitigate this limitation, we verified that hyper-parameter tuning by validating the results on PO data results on good values being chosen, thus removing the need for PA data during model training.
-These results can be found in the Appendix \ref{annex:cv}.
+{ One classical limitation of PO-based SDMs is that presence–absence (PA) data are often unavailable to validate model hyper-parameters.
+To address this issue, we evaluated hyper-parameter tuning directly on PO data and found that it reliably identifies suitable values, thereby removing the need for PA data during model training.
+The corresponding analyses are provided in the Appendix \ref{annex:cv}.}